mwellner/hp/content/about.en.md

 Another hobby is photography.
 I am taking pictures of nature, people, and architecture sujets with my digital camera (Nikon D800) and a steadily increasing collection of lenses.

 And lastly I enjoy literature and writing.
-I don&#8217;t have the patience and time for bigger works, but this weblog with it's short articles is just perfect for me.
+I don't have the patience and time for bigger works, but this weblog with it's short articles is just perfect for me.